;

 Wondering how to use Branch Basics and how well it really works?
 This post gives a full review!

-Household cleaners and products are some of the worst offenders when it comes to harsh ingredients and toxins.
-And if you are careful about what you put ON your body (like I am by using Beautycounter and Primally Pure) then, you should also care what you’re touching and breathing day to day.
-I’ve especially been cognizant about using less harsh ingredients while pregnant.
+If you’re a loyal blog reader, you already know that a healthy lifestyle and clean living is hugely important to me.
+And household cleaners and products are some of the worst offenders when it comes to harsh ingredients and toxins.
+And if you are careful about what you put ON your body, you should also care what you’re touching and breathing day to day.
+That’s where Branch Basics comes in.

 Branch Basics is a concentrate and multi-purpose cleaner that is plant and mineral based.
 It removes grease, grime, dust, and dirt, without the harmful chemicals that typical multi-purpose cleaners leave behind.
 The unique thing about Branch Basics vs. other clean cleaners you’ll find is that you only have to buy ONE product.
 How?
 Via their concentrate that you can use for creating almost any type of cleaner.
+More details below on how that works.

-They provide a guide for how much concentrate to use per “product” that you’re making.
-So instead of buying a million different products, you only need one bottle of concentrate + water + bottles to hold your mixtures.
 You can also either buy the spray bottles directly from Branch Basics which are made with measurement lines on them.
-Or use your own bottles and measure the concentrate and water yourself.
+Or use your own bottles and measure the Branch Basics concentrate and water yourself.
 Branch Basics offers both plastic and glass bottles.
 And the glass ones are so pretty, you almost want to clean.
 (In fact, I do weirdly love wiping the counters down.)

 Yes, many are.
 Many of the products in our homes are harmful for us.
 In fact, they even contribute to things like respiratory issues, fertility issues, cancers, immune systems and more.
 There are so many chemicals in the products that we use everyday, and making the switch to a brand like Branch Basics is such a simple but effective choice for your family’s health.